antmicro/protoplaster/README.md

   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Path to the output file
   -c CONFIG, --config CONFIG
-                        Path to the yaml config file --sudo                Run as sudo
+                        Path to the YAML config file --sudo                Run as sudo
 ```